-The community mobility reports and OpenCPM In a previous post we introduced the new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
+The community mobility reports and OpenCPM: In a previous post we introduced new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
 The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
-While these reports are unlikely to persist as open data sources, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.
+While these reports are unlikely to persist as open data sources in the long term, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.

-The community mobility reports and OpenCPM As the COVID-19 pandemic unfolded technology providers (notably Google and Apple) made available to the public aggregated, anonymized insights about human mobility in this crisis period on the basis of smartphone location data.
-These Community Mobility Reports provide insights into how mobility patterns changed in response to news and policies aimed at combating COVID-19.
-The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
+The community mobility reports and OpenCPM: As the COVID-19 pandemic unfolded technology providers (most notably Google and Apple) made available to the public aggregated and anonymized data about human mobility in the crisis period (on the basis of smartphone location data).
+These Community Mobility Reports provide insights into how mobility patterns changed in response both to pandemic news and policies aimed at combating COVID-19.
+The reports chart movement trends over time by geography, across different categories of locations and activities, such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.

-Business Model Risk: The Forgotten Risk Type Sustainable business models that demonstrate adequate profitability over long horizons are key to a healthy market economy.
+Business Model Risk - The Forgotten Risk Type: Sustainable business models that demonstrate adequate profitability over long horizons are key to a healthy market economy.
 This applies to firms and organizations of any size and in any sector.
 But how do we determine what is sustainable and how can we tell a risky business structure from a stable one?
 On the small-scale end of the size spectrum we have the domain of startups and SME’s.

-The periodic table of risk elements You know the periodic table of elements, even if you flunked your science courses!
+The periodic table of risk elements: You know the periodic table of elements, even if you flunked your science courses!
 It is the large colorful and blocky table that hanged on every school’s classrooms before becoming yet another mobile app.
 The periodic table is one of the early and iconic achievements of science.
 It lists all the pure chemical elements found in nature, the building blocks of all possible material substances.